 The draft service definitions and rate study assumptions defined different rates for different team types, most of which are two-person teams.
-Decisions regarding dispatch are made at the regional call center hub and/or collaboratively with 9-1-1 dispatch centers for Marcus Alert level 2 and 3 responses.
-Triage decisions at the regional call center will utilize the Levels of Care Utilization Standards (LOCUS) to clinically triage calls.
+Decisions regarding dispatch are made at the regional call center hub and/or collaboratively with 9-1-1 dispatch centers.
+Triage procedures for the call centers are still under development, but will likely follow this process: 1) risk of harm assessment, with Marcus Alert Level 4 situations being directed for 911 coordinated response, 2) the additional five domains of the Levels of Care Utilization Standards (LOCUS), which provides an estimation for the appropriate response and whether an in person response such as mobile crisis is needed.
 It is important to note the difference between the 4 risk levels that are considered an overarching framework for the Marcus Alert system and the clinical triage conducted by the call center.
-The LOCUS is a tool that does not require clinical expertise to administer, so it is possible that it could be used by 9-1-1 centers in some capacity during the triage process as well to facilitate communication.
-But, the key difference is that risk/acuity triage is used to determine the overall system response and responsibility to respond, whereas the LOCUS is used to clinically assess the situation or caller and determine what level of crisis response or service is likely warranted (risk of harm is one of six domains considered).
+The key difference is that risk/acuity triage is used to determine the overall system response and responsibility to respond (and divert calls between 9-1-1 and 9-8-8), whereas the LOCUS is used to clinically assess the situation or caller and determine what level of crisis response or service is likely warranted (risk of harm is one of six domains considered).
 The below heuristic from the Crisis Now model provides some information about the expected volume of calls at different levels and the expected disposition.
 As can be seen, the majority of situations are most appropriate for a mobile crisis response and/or crisis respite, temporary observation, or subacute residential services.

 All draft rates were defined for 15 minute intervals.
 The two person team types included: LMHP (including LMHP-E) and CPRS, LMHP and QMHP, 2 QMHP, and QMHP and Peer.
 One person response type is defined as LMHP response.
 Provisions for other response patterns as well as allowances for telehealth availability of LMHP will appear in the service definitions.
 One person response rate study suggested a rate of \$63.18 per 15 minute interval, and two person response rates ranged from \$101.20 to \$117.27 based on composition per 15 minute interval.
 Mobile crisis response is defined as the response to a behavioral health crisis within the initial 72 hours of contact (i.e., 9-8-8 or 9-1-1 call).
 Community based stabilization supports for the period beyond 72 hours until linkages to ongoing care are made were also defined, as well as a per diem rate for 23-hour observation services and a per-diem rate for crisis stabilization units.

 Together, these four rates were designed to provide the crisis supports necessary to maintain Virginians in the community with their natural supports and utilize alternate, short term and sub-acute interventions such as 23 hour observation and short term residential crisis stabilization as alternatives to inpatient hospitalization.